shoebill23/CW2025_20698118/README.md

   - Solution:
     - Debugged the logic and found the issue
     - The issue was that the previous restart logic was not working with the new 7-Bag system and would sometimes return a NULL value for the next brick.
-    - Solution:
     - Added a method to reset the Bag every time the game is restarted within the RandomBrickGenerator.java to ensure there always is a full bag when the game restarts.
     - Inadvertantly made the randomisation better

 -  The Border for the GameBoard:
   - The border for the game board would not render properly and was not fitting to the size of the grid